plyn85/First-Milestone-Project/README.md

      This was tested across all browsers an adjusted accordingly.A Bug was found In both  the address and copyright sections located in the footer.
 In which the col class from bootstrap was causing the text to condense.
     The Issue was resolved by adding  -ms-flex: none; In to the effected class In the style.css.
+  9. All social media links where tested to see if the access the relevant accounts.
+All brought me to the accounts provided.

 ## Deployment